 F-Secure’s new service combines expertise in aviation and cyber security to help aviation companies protect their most critical assets.

-Buckinghamshire, UK – March 15, 2018: Trust is everything in the aviation industry.
+Buckinghamshire, UK – 15th March, 2018: Trust is everything in the aviation industry.
 And a successful cyber attack – even a minor one against something like an in-flight entertainment system – could undermine confidence in airlines or even the entire aviation industry.
-That’s why global cyber security provider F-Secure has launched a specialized Aviation Cyber Security Services offering that’s designed to help airlines and similar organizations protect their aircraft, infrastructure, data, and reputations.
+That’s why global cyber security provider F-Secure has launched a specialised Aviation Cyber Security Services offering that’s designed to help airlines and similar organisations protect their aircraft, infrastructure, data, and reputations.

 Cyber security has emerged as a significant issue for many industries, including those working in aviation.
 85 percent of airline CEOs identified cyber security as a significant risk in a 2015 survey.* And while many industries have been dealing with data breaches and cyber attacks for many years, F-Secure’s Hugo Teso says that changes in the aviation industry are bringing new risks for airlines.